PDF version of article

 What is the significance of these mythic motifs for actual history of the Indo-Europeans?
 Archaeogenetics has finally offered us a framework for early IE history barring that of the Anatolian branch, which still remain somewhat mysterious.
 This is not the place to recount that in any great detail but briefly: It appears that the early phase of IE tradition corresponds to the Mikhaylovka culture starting around 3600 BCE in the Pontic–Caspian steppes north of the Black and the Caspian Seas.
 This culture had expanded considerably across the steppes by around 3300 BCE as the famous Yamnaya culture which likely spoke PIE (whether ancestor Anatolian was included remains unclear).
 Starting around 3000 BCE, PIE was starting to breakup into diverging dialects and the first to split was the eastern branch leading to the Afanasievo culture.
 This is probably the precursor of the Tocharian branch of IE. Subsequently, the Yamnaya culture spread westwards and acquired differing degrees genetic contribution from the earlier European residents who themselves were an admixture of western hunter-gatherers and west Asian/Anatolian farmers.
 This westward spread probably marks the split of the early western Kentum dialects that led to Germanic, and Italo-Celtic.

 A population with the above European admixture likely moved backwards to give rise to the Satem branches which then split up into Indo-Iranian and Balto-Slavic by at least 2700 BCE.
 These were represented by the successor cultures of the Yamnaya like the Poltavka.
 Studies in the past 4 years have shown that a male individual dated from 2925-2536 BCE from the Poltavka culture bore the same Y-chromosome haplogroup as the Indo-Aryans of India (R1a-Z93).
 It is hence likely that the Poltvaka or similar cultures in the general middle Volga zone represent the ancestral populations from which the Indo-Iranians expanded.
-We hold that the early layer in the Vedic texts contain material from this period with clear memories of the even earlier PIE period (The exact scenario involves some complexities and will not be elaborated here).
+We hold that the early layer in the Vedic texts contain material from this period with clear memories of/material from the even earlier period closer to PIE (The exact scenario involves some complexities and will not be elaborated here).
 The proto-Greeks and probably the proto-Armenians (who were part of the kentum radiations) were also likely in the vicinity of this and interacted with these early Indo-Iranians.
 Subsequently, the Indo-Iranians expanded in two major stages eventually reaching their historical homelands.
 The earliest of these expansions is seen in the archaeological record as the Sintashta culture.
 The detection of the cognate word of Skt marya (a young man/warrior) in tablet from Tell Leilān in Syria dating 1800-1700 BCE suggests that their thrust into Outer Asia had begun by then.
 From the recently published genetic evidence, it appears that a massive military force of Indo-Aryans invaded the Indian subcontinent sometime around 1900-1700 BCE after quickly outflanking the Central Asian Bactria-Margiana complex and quickly conquered northern India to found the first Indo-Aryan states in the region.
 The so called Kassite records of Indo-Aryan deities suggest that smaller forces of Indo-Aryans were also active in West Asia where they even formed the elite of the Mitanni kingdom between 1600-1400 BC.
 The Iranian Aryans appear to have invaded Iran only later and are attested in Elamite records via words like Ašbayauda (horse-warrior).

 Given this background, we suspect that the motif an apocalyptic war, which is common to several branches of Indo-European was something that emerged in the PIE tradition.
 It goes without saying that the early IEans were a warlike people.
 It is conceivable that their initial expansions marking the breakup of PIE was accompanied by internal wars among the early IE elite.
 Likewise, their expansions that followed brought them into intense conflict with other alien groups — traces of these are even seen in the archaeogenetic evidence.
-This probably gave rise to 2 epic motifs, namely that of the fight “within the family” and the battle with hostile aliens which might have involved abduction of women.
+This probably gave rise to 2 epic motifs, namely that of the fight “within the family” and the battle with hostile aliens, which might have involved abduction of women.
 Now, one may see these motifs were at the heart of the proto-itihāsa-s of the IE people.
 They were then reused in the narrations of various historical battles that the different branches fought far from their original homeland in their new homelands like India or Greece or Western Europe.

 The weight of the evidence suggests that there was a fairly protracted period of an undivided Indo-Iranian period (probably 500 years).
 In this period they probably continued to interact to a degree with the sister śatam branches (Balto-Slavic) and also the precursors of the Greco-Armenians resulting in some sharing of specific traditions.
 It is conceivable that the motifs such as the “river-born”, long-lived warrior emerged in this period and was woven into the later epics of both the Iranian and Hindu traditions.
 While these motifs were perhaps of early Indo-Iranian origin, we do see fainter echoes in the Greek tradition.
 For instance, Achilles is “made strong” by the River Styx, even as Rostam is “river-strong”.
 While motifs like the great eagle deity are probably of PIE or even earlier vintage [Footnote 6], it likely developed specific elements in this undivided Indo-Iranian period.